patrickbucher/algorithms/diary.md

 immediately.
 I benchmarked it against insertion sort, and it is roughtly 75% slower than Insertion Sort.

+The Rust implementation was pretty much a straightforward translation from Go.

+Th Erlang implementation was a bit trickier; I had to write a helper function `smallest_to_front/1` for dealing with the unsorted right-hand side part of the list.
+I got that one right on first try, but used it the wrong way in the actual algorithm.

 # 2023-08-06 (Su)

 I'm now using vectors for the helper functions in the Clojure sorting module,